DinnS/CppPlayground/BookChallengesGaddis/Chapter07_ArraysVectors/Challenge03/README.md

 ## Task

-### Description
-Create a program to track sales of five salsa types: mild, medium, sweet, hot, and zesty.

 ### The program should
 1. Use two parallel arrays
     - One array of strings for salsa names, initialized at creation.